aeoncl/Tachyon/README.md

  - Custom Games & Activities

 ## Components
-There are three distinct components making WLMatrix tick:
+There are three distinct components making Tachyon tick:

  1. **Notification Server** - TCP Server listening on port 1863: This server handles the meat of MSNP18.
  2. **Switchboard Server** (or Mixer) - TCP Server listening on port 1864: This server handles rooms.
 One room per TCP connection.